Zayne-sprague/Natural_Language_Deduction_with_Incomplete_Information/README.md

 Otherwise, all the major sections of our system found in `{PROJECT_ROOT}/src` are either heavily documented or have a README inside their root folder meant to help guide the reader towards using our code.

+## Checkpoints & Data

+Checkpoints are coming soon as well as the version of the WANLI dataset used for the entailment model.

+The entailmentbank and Everday Norms: Why Not? datasets can be found in `data/full`

 ## Installation